-You can rent chairs, sunbeds and umbrellas.
-Showers, changing rooms, lifeguard, and security services are provided.
+You can rent chairs, sunbeds, and umbrellas.
+Showers, changing rooms, lifeguards, and security services are provided.
 Just pick one from the list and enjoy the beach fun at its best.

 Good to know: The crowds are significantly smaller in the morning than in the afternoon.

 2. Walk or bike along the promenade all the way to Old Jaffa

 The views along the coast are phenomenal.
 When you reach Jaffa, you’ll feel a hint of ancient orient just minutes away from modern skyscrapers in Tel Aviv’s business district.

 3. Make a wish at the wishing bridge of Jaffa

 On the way down from the peak park of the Old City, pause for a moment at the wooden bridge, hold on to your bronze zodiac sign, look deeply at sea and make a wish.
 Legend says it will come true!

 Every Friday afternoon, musicians from all over Israel gather at the northern side of the Dolphinarium to welcome Shabbat with music.
 It’s a great place to feel the vibe of the city and enjoy a magical sunset over the Mediterranean.